 Dr. Carlos Campo is President of Ashland University.
 He has previously served as chair of the Hispanic Education Alliance of the National Hispanic Christian Leadership Conference, president of Regent University in Virginia and is a longtime leader in Christian higher education.

-A leading voice in the Hispanic evangelical community, Campos is a noted national speaker who resides in Ashland, OH.
+A leading voice in the Hispanic evangelical community, Campo is a noted national speaker who resides in Ashland, OH.

 Dr. Rick Warren